matthiask/django-fineforms/README.rst

 passing a different type.
 The key has to exist in the ``FINEFORMS_WRAPPERS`` dictionary.

+The default implementation renders the label, the widget, help text and errors related to the field.
+It is recommended to also set the ``error_css_class`` and ``required_css_class`` form attributes; those classes are also added to the output.

+The ``field-plain`` type can be used if the widget should be rendered alone.
+A wrapping ``<span>`` tag still contains the CSS classes mentioned above.

 ``{% ff_fields form [fields='a,b,c' | exclude='a,b,c'] %}``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~